microsoft/tilecode/manual.md

 ## Picking Up and Transporting Fish

-To transport a fish from right to left, the player will need to press the A button when the fish is immediately to its right.
-We'll use a A button rule for the player:
+To transport a fish from right to left, the player will need to press the **A** button when the fish is immediately to its right.
+We'll use an **A** button rule for the player:

 ![A button rule](pics/aButton.JPG)